BC-SECURITY/Long-Live-The-Empire/Exercise 1 - Installation/Exercise 1.md

 The Kali machine is located at `10.10.2.70`

 # Empire Installation
-We recommend using the GitHub installation on Kali LInux for running Empire.
+We recommend using the GitHub installation on Kali Linux for running Empire.
 Below are the instruction for pulling and installing from [GitHub](https://github.com/BC-SECURITY/Empire).
 ```bash
 git clone --recursive https://github.com/BC-SECURITY/Empire.git
 cd Empire